HemaDevaSagar35/GenderBiasAnalysis/README.md

 Follow steps 1 and 2 mentioned in Unintended Bias section.
 To run log probability bias tests use the following command

-First, Change to the directory GenderBiasAnalysis/
+First, Change the working directory to GenderBiasAnalysis/

 ```
 python TinyBERT/log_probability_bias_analysis.py